About This Course

 This course provides you with a thorough grounding in the practical and theoretical aspects of the study of archaeological human remains.
 Graduates from the course will be in a prime position to continue their education at PhD level or to seek employment with research, educational or commercial organisations.
 Since its first intake in 2004, the course has had an excellent completion rate and the majority of graduates have gone on to either work or study in archaeology.

-Candidates below this minimum mark who can demonstrate substantial professional experience in archaeology may also apply.
+Under Recognition of Prior Learning (RPL), candidates below this minimum mark who can demonstrate substantial professional experience in archaeology may also apply.
 It is possible for students who have a primary degree in a related subject to undertake a Higher Diploma in Arts (Archaeology).
 This qualification will enable prospective students to apply for this MA course — it will not, however, grant automatic entry to the MA.

 All applicants will be required to attend for interview.